teambit/docs/docs/dependencies/03-dependency-policies.md

 :::info dev dependencies missing from the policies `devDependencies` that are set by the Dependency Resolver will not be visible in its policies.
-To validate a dependency is registered as a dev dependency, use the `bbit show <component>` command.
+To validate a dependency is registered as a dev dependency, use the `bit show <component>` command.
 :::

 The list of file patterns to be considered as development files is determined by the various Bit extensions.